 Here are some tips on what to do when your child sleepwalks:

 - Make the environment safe.
 Check that all doors and windows are securely locked.
 Remove any tripping hazards from your child’s room and hallway.
-If you feel your child’s safety is at risk, you should talk to a health professional.

 - Check that your child is getting enough sleep.
 An earlier bedtime, or a regular bedtime, might reduce sleepwalking.